aibaba-ai/aibaba-ai/libs/partners/ollama/README.md

 # langchain-ollama

-This package contains the LangChain integration with Ollama
+This package contains the AI Agents Force integration with Ollama

 ## Installation